-Welcome to my site, it contains mostly technical topics together with some rather eclectic subjects such as (historical) British Naval Slang words and words of British National Airs!
+Welcome to my site, it contains mostly technical topics and some rather eclectic subjects such as (historical) British Naval Slang and the words to British National Airs!

-Educated in Electronic Engineering, I specialise in the design and use of microcontrollers and have developed a wide ranging knowledge.
+Educated in Electronic Engineering, I am a Chartered Engineer and specialise in the design and use of microcontrollers and have a wide ranging knowledge of these and radio communications.
 For those who know of him or have read his books, I was lucky to be tutored in my subjects by Professor Douglas Lewin !

-My personal aim is to transfer as much of my knowledge to others in the most easily understood way I can.
-I particularly avoid so-called obfuscation techniques used by many!
+My personal aim is to transfer as much of my knowledge to others in the most easily understood way I can and particularly avoiding the so-called obfuscation techniques used by many!
 Most of my current projects use the Arduino, ESP8266 and ESP32 micro-controllers and are documented in these pages for your reference and use.
-Code for all projects can be found on ‘GitHub G6EJD’.
+Code for all projects can be found at ‘GitHub G6EJD’.

 These pages are provided by a Raspberry Pi 4 running the Apache web server.

 If I’ve helped you, please consider treating me to a cup of coffee at my favourite café via PayPal and it also helps me maintain my feed of YouTube Technical videos, you can make a donation here: